DeepNeurons/DeepNeurons/README.md

-## Hi there 👋
+## Hi there 👋 I am Bouchelliga Hedi

-### I am a data scientist from Tunisia (Open to work in worldwide)
+### I am a data scientist from Tunisia
-#### I have two years of experience in the machine learning industry inlcuding computer vision , NLP and so on
+#### I have two years of experience in the machine learning industry inlcuding computer vision , NLP and machine learning

 - I’m currently learning MLOPS and Cloud computing
 - I’m learning also data engineering